Gigaspaces/xap-docs/site/content/xap121nettut/dotnet-your-first-data-grid-application.markdown

 {{%vbar "Download and Install XAP"%}}
 GigaSpaces XAP.NET is packaged as a standard Windows Installer package (.msi file).
-After you have downloaded the latest version of XAP from the [downloads page](http://www.gigaspaces.com/xap-download), start the installation by double-click the msi file, and the installation wizard will pop up and guide you through the installation process.
+After you have downloaded the latest version of XAP from the {{%exurl "downloads page" "http://www.gigaspaces.com/xap-download"%}}, start the installation by double-click the msi file, and the installation wizard will pop up and guide you through the installation process.

 Once you accept the licence agreement, you will be asked to choose a setup type.
 Select 'Complete' to install all the features in the default path (C:\GigaSpaces\XAP.NET X.x.x).
 Selecting 'Custom' will allow you to customize the installation path, which features will be installed, and more.
 {{%/vbar%}}